SAVAI'I TRAVEL TIPS

 These unique fales are on the lava fields and have a wild beach on the other side of them that makes it different to the other fales on Island.

-Le Lagoto – Cocktails & Lobster on the beach plus Sunday afternoon BBQ on the deck plus Fia Fia night on Thursdays (seasonal) These guys have fantastic service and are a great mid point to stop off at on Savaii, have an oka and a swim while you wait in the stunning lagoon - the deep bit is in front of the pool
+Le Lagoto – Cocktails & Lobster on the beach plus Sunday afternoon BBQ on the deck plus Fia Fia night on Thursdays (seasonal).
+This locally owned resort has fantastic service and is a great midpoint to stop off on the island to, have an oka and a swim while you wait in the stunning lagoon - the deep bit is in front of the pool.

-Vaisala Hotel –This old skool 'hotel' is pretty much a concrete block but has one of the best white sand beaches, exquisite lagoons and best snorkelling on the Island.
+Vaisala Hotel – This old skool 'hotel' is pretty much a concrete block but has one of the best white sand beaches, exquisite lagoon and best snorkelling on the Island.

 Va-I-Moana – Ok this is possibly the best kept secret in the Pacific.
 A perfect little garden cove with wild turtles, pontoons and a pier to fish and dive off and a great accom set up.
 Highlights here are the suaesi and koko alaisa at breakfast, the lunch lobster salad and dinners by candlelight.
 Great local activities and a tour around the Koko Plantation next door.